Coralogix provides seamless integration with FluentD so you can send your logs from anywhere and parse them according to your needs.

 You must provide the following four variables when creating a Coralogix logger instance.

-Private Key – A unique ID which represents your company, this Id will be sent to your mail once you register to Coralogix.
+Private Key – A unique ID that represents your company, this Id will be sent to your mail once you register to Coralogix.

 Application Name – The name of your environment, for example, a company named “SuperData” would probably insert the “SuperData” string parameter or if they want to debug their test environment they might insert the “SuperData– Test”.